|Last Updated Wednesday 21st September 2016|

 MBRO 84 is a Manchester, Bury, Rochdale and Oldham Steam Tramway, steam engine.
 It is a Wilkinson Patent Vertical Boiler Steam tram built by Beyer Peacock in 1886, running until 1905 when it went to a foundry in Wigan until 1954.
 It has been given to the NTM from the Manchester Museum of Science and Industry.

-Blackpool 167 returned to service on 16th September 2012 following attention in the Workshops.
+Blackpool 630 returned to service on 12th September 2016 following a period in the workshop.

 |1||Glasgow Mains Dept.||Cable Laying Car||1905||Stored - Clay Cross|